Robie is an artist who loves sharing what she has learned about art and painting in the hope that it might help other

 En Plein Air is a French expression that means in the open air.
 It's used to describe painters that work outdoors, immersing themselves in the landscape.

 In the last few decades, painting on location has become very popular.
-Many artists go paint outside daily, alone; others meet as a painting group.
-When the weather is nice, you get to see painters anywhere there is a pretty view: metro parks, lakes, beaches, town streets, you got the idea.
+Many artists go paint outside daily, alone; others meet up with painting buddies.
+When the weather is nice, you may get to see painters anywhere there is a pretty view: metro parks, lakes, beaches, town streets, you got the idea.